50Fifty/auth-scheduled-backup-import/README.md

 > [!IMPORTANT]
 > This script is requires the following pre-requisites to be set up before running the script.

-### Edit the `index.ts` file
+### 1.1.
+Edit the `index.ts` file
 Edit the `hash` parameter in the `importUsers` method in the `index.ts` file to match the key and salt separator that was used in your Firebase project.

+Use the signer key and salt separator from the Firebase Console under Firebase Authentication -> Users -> Click on the three dots -> password hash parameters.

 If you were using the default Firebase configuration, just fill in the signer key and salt separator.
 If you used a custom configuration, see this [Firebase documentation](https://firebase.google.com/docs/auth/admin/import-users) for more information.

-Use the signer key and salt separator from the Firebase Console under Firebase Authentication -> Users -> Click on the three dots -> password hash parameters

-### Download the service account key from your Firebase project
+### 1.2.
+Download the service account key from your Firebase project
 1. Go to the Firebase Console
 2. Click on the gear icon next to Project Overview
 3. Click on Project Settings